J0rgeSerran0/vscode-csharp-snippets/README.md

 ![alt text](images/vscode-csharp-snippets.png "C# Snippets")

 This extension for Visual Studio Code adds snippets for C#.
+You can find this extension in the [Visual Studio Code Marketplace](https://marketplace.visualstudio.com/items?itemName=jorgeserrano.vscode-csharp-snippets).

 See the [CHANGELOG](CHANGELOG.md) for the latest changes included.